HelpGiveThanks/HGTconfiguration/README.md

 1. Click into the .../HGTtemplate/TBGTemplateNitrogen/ folder.
 1. Click 'Select all' from the cPanel file menubar.
-1. Click 'Move' from the cPanel top menubar.
+1. Click 'Copy' (not move) from the cPanel top menubar.
-1. Change folder name /TBGTemplateNitrogen/ in the popup window to your Bug Genie's folder name, which, if you followed my recommendation, you named /pm/ for project manager.
+1. Replace the two folder names /HGTtemplate/TBGTemplateNitrogen/ in the popup window with your Bug Genie's one folder name, which, if you followed my recommendation, you named /pm/ for project manager.
 1. Click into your TGB folder.
 1. Upload image files to replace header.png (site icon) and favicon.png to help identify your website.
-1. Open a new tab in browser.
+1. Open a new tab in your browser.
 1. Type in your website's buggenie url: http://YOURSITE.COM/YOURTGBfolder/.
 1. Click the 'Overview' button.